Skip to main content

 Quick actions

-Buttons for creating items quickly without navigating away:
+Buttons on your dashboard for creating items without navigating away:

 • Quick note — Create a note instantly